DivineOmega/laravel-geolocation-request/README.md

 Once done, you can simple call the `$request->country()` method to perform geolocation and return the origin country of the active request based on its IP address.
+The country is returned as an object containing many properties, such as the country name and ISO codes.

 ```php
 <?php